 Information, advocacy, advice (Including equipment solutions), social groups and one-to-one support for anyone facing sensory loss.
-(External website)

-The Active Ageing service aim to enable older people to continue to be independent in their own homes and to promote quality of life by improving health and reducing inequalities, with a focus on social, emotional and physical health.
+The Active Ageing service aims to enable older people to continue to be independent in their own homes and to promote quality of life by improving health and reducing inequalities, with a focus on social, emotional and physical health.

-Our service consists of Social Workers and Care Service Co-ordinators who undertake needs assessments and help you to plan the support you need, as well as supporting carers in their caring role.
+Our service consists of Social Workers and Care Service Coordinators who undertake needs assessments and help you to plan the support you need, as well as supporting carers in their caring role.